 PNZ COVID-19 Guidelines and Health and Safety Plans

 PNZ will continue to monitor the developments daily and have been in regular communication discussing the impact of COVID-19 on our staff, coaches, Para athletes, support staff and upcoming PNZ events.
-Information is being sourced from many different authorities including the Government, Ministry of Health, IPC, International Federations, HPSNZ, and PNZ Medical Director – Jake Pearson.
+Information is being sourced from many different authorities including the Government, Ministry of Health, IPC, International Federations, and HPSNZ.

 The latest HPSNZ updates can be seen here.